Thursday 11 July 2024

 Systemic Racism:

 This topic exploded with the Black Lives Matter movement a few years ago.
 While no one claims there is no racism in North America, advocates of 'systemic racism' have gone to extremes to make everything about racism: microaggressions in every conversation, implicit racism in every public statement and public institution, violent uprisings in several cities, demonizing all whites as racists, even calling out math, logic and science as inherently racist.
-This focus on racism has just made the problem exponentially worse in many people's minds, by polarizing society and identifying everyone first and formost by the shade of brown on their skin.
+This focus on racism has just made the problem exponentially worse in many people's minds, by polarizing society and identifying everyone first and foremost by the shade of brown on their skin.
 Martin Luther King's progress against true racism has now been derailed by extreme ideological positioning.

 In reality, and until 'systemic racism' became a thing, there was probably less racism in North America than at any previous time.
 Yes, there were long-standing statistical inequalities, and some subtle racist effects in society, as well as the usual outright bigotry from the few bozos, but overt racism had been on the decline for decades.
 Here in Canada, true racism was very rare, in my biased opinion.
 Such as existed was probably felt more by our First Nations peoples than by Blacks, Asians, or other visible minorities.
 However, with the claims of 'systemic racism' that situation has morphed into ideology, identity politics, and virtue signalling, driven by narrowly-focused social-justice warriors pushing their own agendas.